spilliton/track_that/README.md

 ]);
 ```

 When a link is clicked, the value for the Label will be obtained by calling [text()][jquerytext] on the anchor tag.
-For example if the help link was clicked, it would send 'Navigation', 'Top Nav Click' and 'Help'.
+For example, if the help link was clicked, it would send 'Navigation', 'Top Nav Click' and 'Help'.

 Other dynamic options are: